 These maps are only useful when they are centered near your location.
 This web page has a selection of links to maps for different locations.
 To use a map in SkookumLogger, download it to your computer and use the appropriate Maps ▶ Change Great Circle Map or Maps ▶ Change Maidenhead Map command to load the image file.

-The map names in the links below use the call of the requester when the call reflects the general location for the map, and otherwise a name for the general geographic area.
+The map names in the lists below use the call of the requester or a name for the general geographic area.
 The Maidenhead locator for the map center coordinates is shown in parentheses.
+The names are ordered by locator in the lists to help you find a map near your location.
 For Great Circle Maps, matching the first four characters of the locator is close enough.
 For Maidenhead Maps, you might want to match the first six characters of the locator.

 Contact me with your geographic coordinates or Maidenhead locator if you need a map added to this page.
 For Maidenhead maps, also include the span of the map from bottom to top along the vertical diagonal through the center, in degrees.
 The span of the example map above is 60°.